geetarista/jquery.mapfu/README.md

 ## License

-jQuery mapit is under by the MIT License.
+jQuery mapfu is under by the MIT License.
 See LICENSE for more information.